alpaddesai/EngineeringProjectManagement/README.md

 ![Image of NewProductDevelopmentProcess](ProjectSchedule.png)

 Company confidential information is not displayed.
-All images are either custom by Alpa D Desai.
+All images are either custom by Alpa D Desai or reference name is included.
 Copyright protection in process.